carpentries/governance/README.md

 # executive-council-info

-Information from the Executive Council
+Information from The Carpentries Executive Council

+This repository includes Executive Council meeting minutes as well as other information.